-A delicious roast beef sandwich, with toasted grainy bread, Dijon mustard, roast beef, fried egg, cheddar beer sauce and topped with lettuce and tomato.
+A delicious beef rosto sandwich, with toasted grainy bread, Dijon mustard, roast beef, fried egg, beer cheese and topped with lettuce and tomato.
 It would be a great addition to your weekend menu!

-For the roast, I used a small sirloin roast and roasted it off in the oven.
-You could also easily do it on the BBQ.
+- For the roast, I used a small sirloin roast and roasted it off in the oven.
 I love to use my cast-iron skillet for roasts and it also allows this recipe to go from oven to stove-top easily.
 Simply remove the roast to a cutting board to rest while using the same skillet to quickly make the cheddar ale sauce.
 It also means you get the browned bits as part of the sauce!

 Make this on the BBQ!
 Simply roast the beef in a cast-iron skillet on your BBQ, then you can make the sauce in the same skillet on the BBQ, too!

-Get the Recipe: Roast Beef Sandwich with Cheddar Ale Sauce
+Get the Recipe: Beef Rosto Sandwich with Beer Cheese

 Ingredients